Polygon segmentations

 In the

-method, the encoded features of the nodes and
+decode method, the encoded features of the nodes and the

 This skip connection merges raw features and encoded features to inject geometric information.

-Using skip connections helps preserve original features, and enhances overall model performance by combining low-level and high-level information.
+Using skip connections helps preserve the original features and enhances overall model performance by combining low-level and high-level information.

 In the